-Table U indicates the number of cost-burdened households within Laguna Woods by tenure.
-As shown in Table U, overpayment impacts 70 percent of renter households and nearly 41 percent of owner households.
-More renter households are also impacted by severe cost burden (45 percent), compared to owner households (22 percent).
+Table U indicates the number of cost-burdened households within Laguna Woods and Orange County by tenure.
+As shown in Table U, overpayment impacts 70 percent and 53 percent of renter households in Laguna Woods and Orange County, respectively.
+Overpayment impacts nearly 41 percent and 31 percent of owner households in Laguna Woods and Orange County, respectively.
+More renter households are also impacted by severe cost burden, compared to owner households in both the City and the County.
+Laguna Woods has a higher percentage of cost burdened and severely cost burdened households among both renter and owner households.